zhullyb/monyhar/monyhar/docs/debugging_with_crash_keys.md

 ## Dealing with DEPS

-Not all targets in the Chromium source tree are permitted to depend on the `//components/crash/core/common:crash_key` target due to DEPS file `include_rules`.
+Not all targets in the Monyhar source tree are permitted to depend on the `//components/crash/core/common:crash_key` target due to DEPS file `include_rules`.